thephpleague/url/4.0/components/path.md

 To replace a segment with your own data, you must use the `Path::replace` method with the following arguments:

-- `$offset` which represents the label's offset to remove if it exists.
+- `$offset` which represents the segment offset to remove if it exists.
 - `$data` which represents the data to be inject.
-This data can be a string or an object with the `__toString` method.
+This data can be a string, an object which implements the `__toString` method or another `Path` object.

 ~~~php
 use League\Url\Path;